-You need to regularly review your business goals and strategy, and the same is true for your sales territories.
+You need to regularly review your business goals and strategy; the same is true for your sales territories.
 Many companies set and forget them, but this is a mistake.
-Over time the market will change and you 'll win and lose clients.
-Your sales territories have to shift with these changes or they 'll become less effective over time.
-That 's why it 's critical for sales territory management to be an ongoing process, not a one-off project.
+Over time the market will change, and you'll win and lose clients.
+Your sales territories have to shift with these changes, or they'll become less effective over time.
+That's why it's critical for sales territory management to be an ongoing process, not a one-off project.

 What is sales territory alignment?

-The basic building blocks of territories are usually states, counties, cities or ZIP codes.
-These individual building blocks can be moved between territories to even our opportunity and workload among your salespeople.
+The basic building blocks of territories are usually states, counties, cities, accounts, or ZIP codes.
+The individual building blocks can be moved between territories to even our opportunity and workload among your salespeople.

-If you don 't make sales territory management an ongoing process, you can end up with poorly aligned territories that are a headache for sales teams.
-If a sales rep 's territory is too large or their workload too heavy, they can 't effectively cover all customers and prospects.
-On the other hand, a sales rep without enough leads can end up wasting their potential on low priority clients.
-Ultimately, that means you 're overpaying on salaries and your salespeople are less motivated.
+If you don't make sales territory management an ongoing process, you can end up with poorly aligned territories that are a headache for sales teams.
+If a sales rep's territory is too large or their workload too heavy, they can't cover all customers and prospects effectively.
+On the other hand, a sales rep without enough leads can end up wasting their potential on low-priority clients.
+Ultimately, that means you're overpaying salaries, and your salespeople are less motivated.
 Eventually, this leads to high turnover, which is disruptive and expensive.

 On the other hand, aligned territories are effective and efficient, allowing you to get the most from your sales team by fairly allocating opportunities.
-Sales territory management software ensures efficient coverage, improved lead development and balanced sales rep workloads.
-When all these piece come together, you can maximize your company 's performance and profits.
+Sales territory management software ensures efficient coverage, improved lead development, and balanced sales rep workloads.
+When all these pieces come together, you can maximize your company's performance and profits.